gdsc-nits-org/website/README.md

 Google Developer Student Clubs (GDSC) NIT Silchar is a student-led community that aims to inspire and guide developers, innovators, and problem-solvers.
 We organize workshops, hackathons, and tech talks to enhance technical skills and foster innovation.
 Our main aim is to empower developers around North-East India and also to have a national and international presence.

+### Our Motto
+Together We - Learn, Build, Solve, Transcend

 ## Features

 - **Event Information:** Stay updated with our upcoming events and workshops.